Skip to content

 const updated = User.rename(existingUser, "New Name");

-The patch function is only available inside the capability factory.
+patch is only available inside the capability factory context.
 That keeps updates close to named domain operations.

-It also prevents patch from being accidentally exported as a generic “do anything” method.
+It also prevents patch from being accidentally exported as a generic “do anything” method on the capability kit.
 In practice, shape transitions must be declared and named inside capabilities, not invented from random points in the application.
 This gives you behavior encapsulation: every allowed operation on a shape is explicit in one place, so the domain keeps a clear overview of how that shape is allowed to evolve.

 Every patch re-enters the shape validator before returning.